Student governments discuss Measure J

 Damania described the bond as a property tax.
 For every $100,000 that your property is worth, the owner will be charged $25 in property tax, going toward the bond, for about 30 years.

-“That money would then go into a pot where the Kern Community College District would be able to use it to influx and upgrade their facility needs, as well as their technology needs with our capable classrooms,” said Damania.
+“That money would then go into a pot where the Kern Community College District would be able to use it to the influx and upgrade their facility needs, as well as their technology needs with our capable classrooms,” said Damania.

-Damania said that this in turn would eventually decrease classroom waiting lists because building upgrades would increase classroom sizes and space.
+Damania said that this, in turn, would eventually decrease class waiting lists because building upgrades would increase classroom sizes and space.

 Damania mentioned how this semester Bakersfield College had about 3,500 students on wait lists because there was not enough space to house those students.
 The problem was not that they didn’t have the faculty to teach the classes but the lack of physical space.

-Damania said how this in turn may cause students to spend more than the expected two years at BC.
+Damania said how this, in turn, may cause students to spend more than the expected two years at BC.

-“If we get more classroom spaces, we can educate more students and we’re able to get them through community college and on to their four-year institution at a faster rate,” said Damania.
+“If we get more classroom spaces, we can educate more students, and we’re able to get them through community college and on to their four-year institution at a faster rate,” said Damania.

-Damania noted that Measure J will not benefit this year’s students but it will benefit the students in the future.
+Damania noted that Measure J would not benefit this year’s students but it will benefit the students in the future.

 Frazer and Damania were there to ask the board for help in educating the CSUB community as the election nears.

-CSUB and BC student government boards are attemptingto collaborate in educating students on the upcoming measure.
+CSUB and BC student government boards are attempting to collaborate in educating students on the upcoming measure.

 “We don’t want to push yes on J,” said Damania.
 “We just want to make sure that we are educating our students on what Measure J is.”